flpymonkey/idb/doc/camera.md

   * Returns information about a specific camera
   * Parameters: cameraID - Int - The ID of a camera
   * Return Content-Type: application/json
-    * Camera brand - String - The name of the camera brand \(ex.
+    * brand - text - The name of the camera brand \(ex.
 "Canon"\)
-    * Camera model - String - The name of the camera model \(ex.
+    * model - text - The name of the camera model \(ex.
 "EOS 5D Mark IV"\)
-    * Max Resolution Width - Int - The width of the max resolution measured in pixels \(ex.
+    * max_resolution_width - integer - The width of the max resolution measured in
+      pixels \(ex.
 6720\)
-    * Max Resolution Height - Int - The height of the max resolution measured in pixels \(ex.
+    * max_resolution_height - integer - The height of the max resolution measured
+      in pixels \(ex.
 4480\)
-    * Effective Pixels - Int - The max number of megapixels this camera uses
+    * megapixels - real - The max number of megapixels this camera uses
       \(ex.
-30\)
+28.4\)
-    * Continuous drive speed - Int - The max speed of continuous drive measured in frames per second \(ex.
-7\)
+    * continuous_drive_speed - real - The max speed of continuous drive measured
+      in frames per second \(ex.
+7.2\)
-    * Video enabled - Boolean - A boolean depicting if the camera has video capabilities \(ex.
+    * video_enabled - boolean - A boolean depicting if the camera has video
+      capabilities \(ex.
 True\)